 If you’re approaching retirement age, you might be worried about the Old Age Security (OAS) recovery tax, also known as the OAS clawback.

-Here are some effective strategies to avoid or minimize the OAS clawback, so you can keep more income for your golden years.
+Here are some effective strategies to avoid or minimize the OAS clawback to keep more income for your golden years.

 How Does the Old Age Security (OAS) Clawback Work?

-Note that the pay period for OAS is from July to June period, not starting in January, for the previous year.
-For example, your 2021 income will determine if your July 2022 – June 2023 OAS will be clawed back or not.
+Note that the pay period for OAS is from the July to June period for the previous year.
+For example, your 2022 income will determine if your July 2023 – June 2024 OAS will be clawed back or not.

 How to Minimize or Reduce Old Age Security (OAS) Clawback